 To get your booklet copies, priced £1, telephone Brian Portway on 01634 891708 or send us a contact message through our web site.
 Or see us at the meeting.
 We meet at St Mary's Island Community Centre, Island Way West, Chatham ME4 3EP on the second Monday each two months.
 See you there.

-All at St Mary's Island Community Centre of Island Way West.
-7.30pm Visitors welcome £2 ... and the hint is that our subs will not be going up.
+All at St Mary's Island Community Centre off Island Way West.
+7.30pm Visitors welcome £2 .

 We are still looking into the mystery of the burnt ship found as the massive Chatham Dockyard Extension project was underway in the late 19th Century.
 Some 15 metres down in the mud was found the partial hull of a burnt out ship as what is now the commercial basin was being built.
 It seems to come from the Dutch Raid of 1657 when two ships were burned at the mouth of St Mary's Creek.